\\\ Pet-Friendly Best Candles

 Paraffin wax, create nasty toxins when burnt such as toluene, benzene, acetaldehyde, formaldehyde, and acrolein, nasty substances, and should be avoided.
 Even the top-selling famous brands will try and keep this information ‘under wraps’.

 The type of wick used is very important.

 The Clean Air Strategy (Published 14 January 2019), even discusses what wicks are the best to use and enjoy for better less polluting candles.
 Wicks made out of lead, for example, are to be avoided.
 Lead is an incredibly toxic substance, especially when vapour ingested.

 Those candle wicks made of cotton, or other natural fibre such as linen, hemp, and even wood, creates a crackling noise when lit, are deemed to be the best to be burnt, for a more healthy atmosphere in your home.

-Many artisan candle makers have a view that the wick is the most important feature of a great quality, slow burning, scent throwing candle.
+Many artisan candle makers have a view that the wick is the most important feature of great quality, slow-burning, scent-throwing candle.
 The type of wick chosen needs to throw a consistent small and safe flame, and definitely not self-extinguishing!
-The wick allows the candle to burn in the centre, providing a circular pool, ‘the melt pool’ and doesn’t throw up any of that awful soot whilst burning.
+The wick allows the candle to burn in the centre, providing a circular pool, ‘the melt pool’, and doesn’t throw up any of that awful soot whilst burning.

 Again, you’ll find those making great eco-base candles will be making it very clear in their marketing what types of wicks they are using, whilst those using synthetic types like to ignore providing this information, and you may only find out when you see puffs of black smoke coming out of the wick.